Death and state funeral of Elizabeth II: Death and announcement

 Truss was informed at 16:30 that the Queen had died, and the royal family announced her death two hours later via newswires and a post on Twitter.
 A notice with the same statement was affixed to the railings outside Buckingham Palace and posted on the royal family website.
 The announcement read:

 The Queen died peacefully at Balmoral this afternoon.
 The King and The Queen Consort will remain at Balmoral this evening and will return to London tomorrow.

-BBC One continuously covered the Queen's condition from 12:40, after the first official statement; special reports were also run on ITV, Channel 4, and Channel 5.
-British television announcements of the Queen's death began at 18:31, when news presenter Huw Edwards read the royal family's statement during a live broadcast on the BBC News channel, BBC One and BBC Two.
+BBC One joined the BBC News channel at 12:40, cutting short an encore episode of Bargain Hunt, and continuously covered the Queen's condition from that point after the first official statement; special reports were also run on ITV (starting at 18:00).
+British television announcements of the Queen's death began at 18:31, when news presenter Huw Edwards read the royal family's statement during a live broadcast on the BBC News channel, which aired simultaneously on BBC One and BBC Two.
+The latter was broadcasting live coverage the 2022 Diamond League finals at the time and had to leave the broadcast at the start of the womens 3000 metres steeplechase race to report the news.
+All programmes on BBC Three and BBC Four were cancelled.
+The news also affected ITV1 (which was mid-bulletin at the time), Channel 4 (which saw an episode of Hollyoaks cut short), and Channel 5 (the news of the Queen's death broke during an extended newscast).
 At 18:32 the presenters of BBC Radio 4 and BBC Radio 5 Live made similar announcements.
-At around 18:36 all BBC Radio stations had either handed over, or were forcibly cut to Radio 4, with the network-wide simulcast beginning with a news report read by Chris Aldridge to announce the Queen's death.
-5 Live resumed programmes later that night, and others remained suspended until the morning.
+At around 18:36 all BBC Radio stations had either handed over to Radio 4, or had programmes forcibly cut short, with the network-wide simulcast beginning with a news report read by Chris Aldridge to announce the Queen's death.
+5 Live resumed transmission later that night, and others remained suspended until the morning.
 Many other radio stations were put on standby for 'obituary mode' from 14:00, with special features being suspended.
-Normal programming was then stopped beginning at 18:30, with Global's stations all joining LBC until 22:00.
+Normal programming was then stopped beginning at 18:30, with Global's stations all joining LBC until 22:00 when all stations resumed broadcasting.
 All Capital, Heart and Smooth spin-off brands and regional stations were flipped to the main network services prior for the announcement from Global's Newsroom.